BeyondMicroControl/AsciiCAD/docs/design.md

 - Label scope is explicit (ComponentLabel, NetLabel, and CE pin labels).
 - Crossing aliases are explicit and limited to the listed canonical forms.

-If new glyphs, new label forms, or additional crossing variants are introduced later, they MUST be added as explicit enumerations to avoid ambiguity.
+If new glyphs, new label forms, or additional crossing variants are introduced later, they must be added as explicit enumerations to avoid ambiguity.